CATISNOTSODIUM/shelly/README.md

 typing speed and most used commands.

 ## Quick start
+Pawershele only supports UNIX operating system.
 Pawershele uses CMake to generate a build environment in a new directory.
 First, create a new directory `build` and execute the following.
 Make sure that you have your `cmake` installed in your device.
 ```sh
 mkdir build
 cd build
 cmake ..
 ```
 Then, run `make` to build your executable.
 Your final executable `pawershele` should be present in the `build` directory.

+## Implementation details
+### Storing states
+Pawershele stores application states in `.config/state.txt`.
+The state includes
+- [x] Key value pairs of command frequency
+- [ ] Typing speed, instrumentation

 ## Checklist